isaacnmm/pestpolicy-hugo2XX/content/posts/removing-concrete-sealer-with-muriatic-acid/index.md

 ###  4. Scrub the Surface

-After the acid has had time to work, use a stiff
-- bristled brush to scrub the concrete surface.
+After the acid has had time to work, use a stiff-bristled brush to scrub the concrete surface.
 Focus on areas where the sealer is thickest, and use circular motions to help lift the sealer off.
 If necessary, you can reapply the muriatic acid solution in sections to ensure the sealer is thoroughly removed.

 ###  5. Rinse the Area